It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

-Description/Criteria: Female college freshmen through college seniors ages 35 and over with a minimum 3.0 GPA.
+Description/Criteria: Female college freshmen through seniors ages 35 and over with a minimum 3.0 GPA.

 Related Article: Interview polishing points